Nico Hoerner Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 13th-ranked team ERA across all league pitching staffs (4.07).
+- The Pirates' 4.19 team ERA ranks 15th across all league pitching staffs.

-- Pirates pitchers combine to give up 65 home runs (one per game), the sixth-fewest in baseball.
+- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).

-- Ortiz makes the start for the Pirates, his sixth of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts in 27 2/3 innings pitched.

-- His last time out came in relief on Wednesday when the right-hander threw five innings against the Oakland Athletics, surrendering two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.